manu-unter/manuscript/src/pages/future-proof-data-fetching-with-resource-hooks/index.md

 ---
 title: Future-Proof Data Fetching with Resource Hooks
 date: '2020-02-23'
-spoiler: 'Starting small but staying extensible by using the built-in reactivity and primitives in React - no additional library required'
+spoiler: 'Starting small but staying extensible.
+Only using the built-in reactivity and primitives in React - no additional library required'
 cta: 'react'
+heroImageCaption: 'Encapsulation of data fetching is healthy for your application'
+heroImageAlt: 'Several medical capsules'
 ---

 I have been using very complex patterns for data fetching in React for a long time.
 Even for simple one-off fetching, I would bring in Redux- and Redux-Thunk.
 I wanted to avoid "refactoring everything" if our requirements became more sophisticated.

-Even worse, I connected the external state container directly to each component.
-Every component had its own lifecycle method for starting the fetching of a resource.
-The same with the selectors.
-I had to change every single `mapStateToProps` function to introduce independent loading states.
+I didn't manage to avoid refactoring, though.
+Even worse, my abstractions introduced more refactorings rather than less.
+I had connected the external state container directly to each component and its lifecycle.
+To introduce independent loading states, for example, I had to change every single `mapStateToProps` function.

 This is not an issue with the library itself but one with how I used it.
 React offers excellent ways to build non-leaking abstractions for data fetching.
 Especially with hooks, we don't even need an external state container.

-A small start with all the options for expansion.
+With what I've come to call resource hooks, you can encapsulate all data fetching.
+That allows you to start small and increase complexity only when the requirements actually change.
+No need to assume anything about the future.

 Let’s dive into it: Starting small.